predictry/tapirus/rsc/notes/data-patterns-and-recommendations.md

 1. Target node distance (number of nodes/relationships to reach it)
 2. Number of target nodes in query

 For OIVT/OIPT, the target node distance is 1n/2r (1node, 2relationships).
-Provided that the number of end nodes will find in a query is considerably small, traversal should be relatively quick.
+Provided that the number of end nodes we'll find in a query is considerably small, traversal should be relatively quick.
 On the other hand, for OIV/OIP, the node distance is 3n/4r (3nodes, 4relationships).
 This type of traversal if far more affected by the number of target end nodes.
 Although, even in small numbers, the traversal process can be slow.